arcology-network/binary-releases/content/what-is-arcology/revolutionary.md

 Arcology is the first systemic solution to address all the common challenges faced by the blockchain technologies today with its sophisticated designs and revolutionary technologies.

 Arcology finally opens door to the long-awaited mass adoption, the future promised by the industry since the inception of blockchain technologies.
-It is targeting at solving some deeply rooted issues that having plaguing the whole industy for years without effective solution.
+It is targeting at solving some deeply rooted issues that having plaguing the whole industry for years without effective solution.

 ## Vision